UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 As always, voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the tokenholders are responsible for defining broad market consensus.

+## SECURITY CONSIDERATIONS

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

+SDT has a circulating supply of 9.9 Million SDT coins and a max supply of 45.6 Million.
+Uniswap (v2) is most active trading market.

 # KP3R